-ChoiceMaker has been matching records for government agencies, research organizations and other customers, enabling them to produce useful databases that are useful by providing the data and insights that inform policy and process developments to more efficiently and humanly save and improve lives.
+ChoiceMaker provides personally identifying record matching software tools and supporting professional services to government agencies, research organizations and other customers use to produce useful insights that inform policy and process developments to more effectively save and improve lives.

 Kiren Karra is a business development leader at ChoiceMaker.
 He has over 20 years of design, development, production, strategy, marketing and operations experience.
 He has broad managerial, market and industry experience in information architecture, internet technologies, and education and healthcare technology platforms.
 His responsibilities include business development, market research and development, business strategy, and strategic alliances.
 He concentrates on strategic investments and strategic accounts.

 Dr. Todd M. Rossi is an engineer, data scientist, and adjunct mechanical engineering university professor.
 He has a Ph.D. in the Mechanical Engineering from Purdue University.
 He also studied at California Institute of Technology (Caltech) and SUNY Buffalo.
 He has numerous published papers and patents.
 He won awards including Distinguished Mechanical Engineer from Purdue University and an innovative technology award by AHRI.
 Dr. Rossi is a part-time professor of Mechanical Engineering at Rutgers University, the State University of New Jersey, in New Brunswick, NJ, USA.